Continuous dependence estimates for nonlinear fractional convection-diffusion equations: Entropy formulation and well-posedness

-\begin{remark}\* \begin{enumerate} \item Under assumptions \eqref{flux}--\eqref{levy-measure}, the entropy inequality~\eqref{entropy_ineq} is well-defined independently of the a.e.~representative of $u$.
-To see this note that~$\mu^\ast$ obviously satisfies~\eqref{levy-measure}, and hence it easily follows that $\Levy^{\mu^\ast}_r[\phi]\in C_c^\infty(\R^{d+1})$.
+\begin{enumerate} \item Under assumptions \eqref{flux}--\eqref{levy-measure}, the entropy inequality~\eqref{entropy_ineq} is well-defined independently of the a.e.~representative of $u$.
+To see this, note that since $\mu^\ast$ satisfies~\eqref{levy-measure}, it easily follows that $\Levy^{\mu^\ast}_r[\phi]\in C_c^\infty(\R^{d+1})$.
 Since~$\sgn(u-k)$,~$q_f(u,k)$, and~$A(u)$ belong to~$L^\infty$ by~\eqref{nat:representation-sign} and~\eqref{flux}--\eqref{Aflux}, it is then clear that all terms in~\eqref{entropy_ineq} are well-defined except possibly the $\Levy^{\mu,r}$-term.
 Here it may look like we are integrating Lebesgue measurable functions w.r.t.~a Radon measure $\mu$.
-However, the integrand does have the right measurability/integrability by Lemma~\ref{nat:extension}.
-We therefore find that since~$A(u)$ belongs to~$C([0,T];L^1)$, so does also~$\Levy^{\mu,r}[A(u)]$ and we are done. \item In the definition of entropy solutions, it is possible to consider functions~$u$ only defined for a.e. $t\in[0,T]$ by taking test functions with compact support in $Q_T$ and adding an explicit initial condition, see e.g. \cite{Cifani/Jakobsen}. \item One can check that classical solutions are entropy solutions, thus justifying the formal computations leading to Definition \ref{L1-entropy}.
+However, the integrand does have the right measurability by a classical approximation procedure, see Remark 5.1 in \cite{Cifani/Jakobsen}.
+We therefore find that since~$A(u)$ belongs to~$C([0,T];L^1)$, so does also~$\Levy^{\mu,r}[A(u)]$ and we are done. \item Another way to understand the measurability issue in \eqref{rem-ref-l}, is simply to consider only Borel measurable a.e. representatives of the solutions.
+The reading of the paper would remain exactly the same, since our~$L^1$-continuous dependence estimate do not depend on the representatives. \item In the definition of entropy solutions, it is possible to consider functions~$u$ only defined for a.e. $t\in[0,T]$ by taking test functions with compact support in $Q_T$ and adding an explicit initial condition, see e.g. \cite{Cifani/Jakobsen}. \item One can check that classical solutions are entropy solutions, thus justifying the formal computations leading to Definition \ref{L1-entropy}.
 Moreover entropy solution are weak solutions and hence smooth entropy solutions are classical solutions.
 We refer the reader to~\cite{Cifani/Jakobsen} for the proofs. \end{enumerate} \end{remark}

 Here is a well-posedness result from~\cite{Cifani/Jakobsen}. \begin{theorem}\emph{(Well-posedness)} Assume~\eqref{flux}--\eqref{levy-measure}.
 There exists a unique entropy solution~$u$ of~\eqref{1}.
 This entropy solution belongs to~$L^\infty(Q_T)\cap C \left([0,T];L^1\right) \cap L^\infty \left(0,T;BV\right) $ and